Cry-Baby #1: Jason Marin

 He went on: "I've only got a couple of teeth in the lower part of my mouth.
 I can't even bite into a hard-boiled egg.
 I am not homosexual and there is no way I would put a man's penis in my mouth.
 Even the thought of it makes me sick."

-He did admit to grabbing his neighbour's "bits and bobs", but claimed it was in "self defence".
+He did admit to grabbing his neighbor's "bits and bobs," but claimed it was in "self-defense."

 Cry-Baby #2: will.i.am